Zahra-Claire-Bahrani-Peacock/zahra-claire-bahrani-peacock.github.io/about.md

 <br/>
 <b>Proofreading</b>
 <br/>
-If your workflow includes a review by a second native translator for purposes of quality assurance, wthether this is a shorter LQI, a final proofread or a full review, then do not hesitate to get in touch.
+If your workflow includes a review by a second native translator for purposes of quality assurance, whether this is a shorter LQI, a final proofread or a full review, then do not hesitate to get in touch.
 <br/>
 <b>Market research interpreting</b>
 <br/>